purpl3r0se/DMV/README.md

 - Fork, edit, and make a pull request.
 - Make sure to make a useful commit message and description on the pull request.
 - Use existing data as a guide for your addition and follow the patterns if applicable.
+- Also contact me if you are up for reverse engineering the file stub/virus.
 <img src="images/banner-foot.png" width="100%"></img>